INDUSTRY SERIES 2024

 Participants will gain unique insights as members of our Producer's Cohort demo their innovative projects, highlight the role of the producer in the creative process, and serve as a springboard for discussions on the challenges and opportunities of producing in today's evolving media landscape.
 Each demo serves as a starting point for discussions on how these innovations align with the values and mission of contemporary theatre experiences, fostering a productive dialogue on intuition, audience interaction, and the creative potentials and challenges of these new forms.

-Drawing inspiration from Kate Craddock's insightful keynote, "Theatre and its Audiences," our event emphasizes care, access, and sustainability in the theatre arts.
+Drawing inspiration from Sue Goyette's insightful keynote, "Verses of Care," our event emphasizes care, access, and sustainability in the theatre arts.
 These principles guide our exploration of how we can collectively reshape the future of theatre for practitioners, audiences, and communities alike.

 The session culminates in a collaborative brainstorming session within the inspiring confines of a bookstore performance space.
 Drawing upon the insights and provocations of the day, participants will collectively envision and refine prototypes for the future of theatre experiences.